openframeworks/ofSite/content/setup/msys2.md

 If you are going to use Qt Creator it's reacommended to restart the computer after running the install_dependencies script so the system gets some changes correctly.

 Open an **MINGW32** shell (run `C:\msys64\mingw32_shell.bat`) and compile oF libraries:
+*Warning: MINGW64 is not supported yet.
+Always use the 32 bit version with OF*

     cd your_oF_directory/libs/openFrameworksCompiled/project
     make